One of Japan's three Fudo temples is in Miyagi Prefecture? Yokoyama Fudoson at Daitokuji Temple in Tome City [Miyagi Prefecture]

 According to legend, the statue of Acala washed up on Mitobehama Beach in Togura, Minamisanriku Town, Motoyoshi County from Baekje (a country that existed in the southwestern part of the Korean Peninsula) in 1156, and was enshrined here.
 Another theory is that it was carved by the Oshu Fujiwara clan or Kobo Daishi Kukai during the Heian period

-At the time, the mountain and temple names were Myoosan Kongoji, but in 1504 it converted from Shingon to Soto sect.
-At that time, it was renamed Shiraosan Daitokuji, which is how it remains to this day.
-It has long been affectionately known as "Yokoyama no O-Fudo Myo-o."
+The temple's mountain name and temple name at the time was Myōōzan Kongōji, but it converted from the Shingon sect to the Sōtō sect in 1504.
+At that time, it was renamed Shirauozan Daitokuji, which it remains to this day.
+It has long been affectionately known as "Yokoyama no Ofudōsama" (Yokoyama's Fudo Myoo)

 Currently, the grounds of Daitokuji Temple and Yokoyama Fudoson are slightly separated, but this is due to a past fire that destroyed the temple and caused it to be rebuilt further apart.
 Incidentally, during that fire, the temple was destroyed, but the Acala statue was rescued by local residents and survived